chykon/other/instructions/fedora/README.md

 2. Do `./configure`
 3. Do `make`
 4. Do `make install`
+5. Do `swapspace` and check output
-5. Do `cp swapspace.service /etc/systemd/system/`
+6. Do `cp swapspace.service /etc/systemd/system/`
-6. Do `systemctl enable swapspace`
+7. Do `systemctl enable swapspace`
-7. Do `systemctl start swapspace`
+8. Do `systemctl start swapspace`
+9. Do `systemctl | grep swapspace` and check output
-8. Check the result by loading memory and swap
+10. Check the result by loading memory and swap